NCCA/cfgaa24programingassignment-JakeHo0310/README.md

 tried to add a quad in my scene and apply a colour gradient on it, unfortunately I didn't get it to work, I had some issues with referencing the shaders.
 As for importing an obj file for generating a christmas tree in the scene.
 I used the obj.h library from NGL, there were no erros, but it did not work as well.

+It is noteworthy to know that parts of my code (Perlin Noise function and colour change QT keys) were edited by ChatGPT, in order for me to better understand the logic behind the algorithm.

 Here is a 30 second video of the final result:
 [SnowParticles.webm](https://github.com/NCCA/cfgaa24programingassignment-JakeHo0310/assets/160144686/74b6fb0c-ac65-4bc3-9684-b1c982396253)